Are you looking to hike the Laguna de los Tres? Is hiking Fitz Roy one of your dreams? I have you covered!

 There are no toilets along the way, save for a hole in the ground kind of toilet right at the base of the trail to Laguna de Los Tres.
 There are no garbage bins either, so make sure to carry an extra bag to dispose of your tissues, toilet paper and any other garbage, and take it back to El Chalten.

-Throughout Fitz Roy trek, the views are incredible.
+Throughout the Fitz Roy hike, the views are incredible.
 The first part of the trail is mostly through a beautiful, thick forest and in the shade.
 You’ll get the first peak of the mighty Mount Fitz Roy from Mirador Piedras Blancas.

 At km 5 of the main trail, a short detour goes to Chorrillo del Salto, a beautiful waterfall with a nice swimming hole (though the water is mighty cold).
 It is a great spot to relax for a short while, enjoying yet another incredible view of Fitz Roy and the surrounding landscape.